duckytran2k6/CLI_QuackyENC/MacOS_Instruction.md

 After that, you can run: QuackyENC [COMMAND] [OPTION] from any Terminal window you open.

 ### 🛠 **First Launch Set-up (Bypass Gatekeeper)**
-🔒 **Security Notice:**
 When opening QuackyENC for the first time, macOS may warn:
     “QuackyENC can’t be opened because it is from an unidentified developer.”
 This warning is normal for open-source apps not signed with Apple’s paid Developer ID.

-* ✅ QuackyENC is open-source — view the source code at [https://github.com/duckytran2k6/CLI_QuackyENC].
-* ✅ You can verify file integrity using the SHA256 checksum from the release page.
-* ✅ QuackyENC does not modify system files or require admin privileges.

 To run it, please do the following:
 1. Open System Settings -> Privacy & Security.